dhalsim/nostr-static/README.md

 This will set up a daily cron job that runs at midnight.
 To run hourly instead, edit the script and uncomment the hourly line.

-The script will run `nostr-static generate` and commit any changes to your repository.
+The script will run `nostr-static` and commit any changes to your repository.

 **Tips:**
 - Use `crontab -l` to view your scheduled jobs